Our Beginner's Guide to Web Scraping

 Web scraping or also known as web harvesting is a powerful tool that can help you collect data online and transfer the information in either an excel, CSV or JSON file to help you better understand the information you’ve gathered.

 Although web scraping can be done manually, this can be a long and tedious process.
-That’s why using data extraction tools are preferred when scraping online data as they can be more accurate and more efficient.
+That’s why using data extraction tools is preferred when scraping online data as they can be more accurate and more efficient.

 Web scraping is incredibly common and can be used to create APIs out of almost any website.